eblOwOx/Fluffy-Arch/README.md

 - Add calamares when KDE plasma is fully operational
 - Maybe add a tiling Wayland compositor because i love hyprland and sway
 - And other useful stuff when i have the time
+- Also make the distro bootable with a mutli-boot utility like ventoy because it doesn't work